telerik/xaml-docs/controls/radlayoutcontrol/features/layout-splitter.md

 #### __Figure 1: LayoutControlSplitter__
 ![](images/layoutcontrol-features-layout-splitter-01.png)

->important The splitter is resizing the sibling element on its left side if the Orientation of the parent group is Horizontal, or the top sibling if the Orientation is Vertical.
+>important The element that will be resized with the splitter is determined by the Orientation of its parent group.
+When the orientation is Horizontal, the splitter will resize its left sibling element and when Vertical - the top sibling will be resized.

 As any other UIElement the __LayoutControlSplitter__ element can be moved around in the layout control when in edit mode.